On the Collapse of Generative Paths: A Criterion and Correction for Diffusion Steering: Discussion

-\textbf{Impact of Path Collapse Duration.} Our empirical analysis suggests that the \emph{presence} of Marginal Path Collapse is a more critical determinant of failure than its total duration: even short collapse intervals are sufficient to induce significant performance degradation.
-Figures~\ref{fig:grid_plot_common_schedules}--~\ref{fig:cos_cos_linear} show evaluation results and visualizations for schedule combinations exhibiting a wide range of collapse durations (from 7.5\%, 9.0\%, 10.9\%, 11.4\%, up to 48.8\% of the full trajectory).
-While the precise error level varies due to secondary factors (e.g., magnitude of the criterion violation), the failure trend is consistent: NR suffers from inherent approximation errors regardless of path existence, whereas FKC performance degrades specifically because criterion violations destabilize the importance weights.
+\textbf{Prevalence of Marginal Path Collapse.} Collapse is not an edge case; it is the default behavior for heterogeneous composition.
+In Appendix~\ref{subsec:prevalenceandconsequencesofmarginalpathcollapse}, we evaluated 125 annealed compositions of standard noise schedules (DDPM \citep{ho2020denoising}, cosine \citep{nichol2021improved}, sigmoid \citep{geodiff}, linear \citep{lipman2023flow}, and polynomial \citep{edm}).
+Excluding trivial homogeneous cases, the collapse rate for heterogeneous pairs increases sharply with guidance scale: from 41\% ($w{=}1.0$) to 80\% ($w{=}15$) (Table~\ref{tab:collapse_freq} and Figure~\ref{fig:criterion_realistic_combinations}).
+Furthermore, our analysis suggests that the mere \emph{presence} of collapse is more critical than its duration; even short intervals of non-normalizability ($<10\%$ of trajectory) are sufficient to destabilize importance weights in FKC, whereas ACE reliably recovers the target distribution regardless of collapse duration (Figures~\ref{fig:grid_plot_common_schedules}--\ref{fig:cos_cos_linear}).
+The failure trends are consistent: NR suffers from inherent approximation errors regardless of path existence, whereas FKC performance degrades specifically because criterion violations destabilize the importance weights.
 In contrast, ACE reliably restores valid paths and consistently recovers the target distribution across all tested durations.

+\textbf{Finite scores do not imply valid steering.} Marginal Path Collapse is a global normalizability failure, not necessarily a local numerical failure.
+The mixed score field may remain finite, so an SDE/ODE solver can still run.
+However, once $Z_t=\infty$ for some $t$, this field is no longer the score of the intended density $p^*_t=h_t/Z_t$.
+The solver therefore transports an unintended path $p'_t$, and any later agreement with the target would require accidental off-path recovery.
+Example~\ref{example:finite-score} makes this explicit in a Gaussian example where the mixed-score dynamics remain well posed but reach the wrong terminal distribution.